Wagah Border crossing

 Despite complicated tensions between India and Pakistan the Wagah Border is in fact quite a straightforward border crossing.

-• Note: Although it is allowed to enter Pakistan with an e-visa/tourist visa at the Wagah Border it is not possible to enter India with the Wagah Border as your first port of entry.
-(You must enter India by air at the moment with an e-visa).
+Although it is allowed to enter Pakistan with an e-Visa (Tourist Visa) at the Wagah Border it is not possible to enter India with the Wagah Border as your first port of entry.
+You must enter India for a first entry by air at the moment with an e-Visa.

-If you have a multiple entry visa for India that is a different story.
-But the Wagah Land Border is currently not allowed as a first port of entry with a tourist e-visa for India.
+• Tip: If you have a multiple entry visa for India that is a different story.
+But the Wagah Land Border is currently not allowed as a first port of entry with a tourist e-Visa for India.

 • Tip: It’s ideal to spend 1-2 days in Amritsar and visit the famous gilded Golden Temple (Harmandir Sahib) at the centre of the walled old town.